Q'd TOKYO ENERGY & SYSTEMS INC.

 (Facilities Construction)

-Total orders decreased year-on-year by 23.0% (to ¥37,314 million) due to decreases in the Electric Power Division and the Green Energy Business Division.
+Total orders received were ¥55,800 million (up 49.5% year-on-year) due to increases in the Energy Division and the Green Energy Business Division.

 (Other Businesses)

-The consolidated earnings forecast for the fiscal year ending March 31, 2024, announced on April 28, 2023, remains unchanged.
+The consolidated financial results forecast for the fiscal year ending March 31, 2025, announced on November 5, 2024, remains unchanged.

 Transition of Operating Result